Liying1996/ViSNP/README.md

 `output_assembly` Optional.
 The version of chromosome coordinates of output circos plots.
 Default is "hg19".

 `window_size` Optional.
 Window size around the SNP displayed.
 Default is 2e5. `savefile` Optional.
 The filename of the circos plot.

+`circos_pos` Optional.
+Circos plot coordinate position.
+You can choose 'Relative' or 'Absolute'.
+Relative position represents the window range (0-window_size) of the input SNP, while absolute position is the actual genomic coordinates.
+The default is 'Relative'.

+`circos_pos` Optional.
+Circos plot coordinate position.
+You can choose 'Relative' or 'Absolute'.
+Relative position represents the window range (0-window_size) of the input SNP, while absolute position is the actual genomic coordinates.
+The default is 'Relative'.

 ```{r}
 info_table <- query_snp("rs1059196")